-From Kol Nidrei at sundown until the blowing of the shofar, you will be cramped into an overcrowded room surrounded by unshowered, unshaven men whose empty stomachs are growling louder than the chazzan.
+From Kol Nidrei at sundown until the blowing of the Shofar, you will be cramped into an overcrowded room surrounded by unshowered, unshaven men whose empty stomachs are growling louder than the chazzan.
 But look at the bright side: at least you get your exercise.
 Between the frequent and incessant beating of your chest and the four instances of full kneeling, you have become a Moslem Tarzan.
-Mazel Toiv.
+Shkoiyach.

-The Rishoinim struggled to define the metaphor by which we can understand how the Jewish People should look upon a single day in which they can redeem themselves for past mistakes, and plan for the next year without the aid of a good tax advisor or financial planner.
+The Reshoinim struggled to define the metaphor by which we can understand how the Jewish People should look upon a single day in which they can redeem themselves for past mistakes and plan for the next year without the aid of a good tax advisor or financial planner.

 We prepare for this holiest day of days with the greatest degree of sobriety.
 We set aside Ten Days Of Atonement for spiritual introspection.
 We say Selichois, special prayers beseeching the Aimishteh for forgiveness.
 We blow the shoifar, which is intended to strike an internal chord of repentance.
 And we wave a live chicken over our heads.

 In the time of the

 There is a famous story of Rabbi Chaim MiVerlozhin.
 Reb Chaim was traveling from town to town in

 The next morning, as Reb Chaim went downstairs in the small hotel in which he was staying, the host greeted him saying, "Rabbi, please join us.
 The missus just made up a huge breakfast, including a fresh batch of muffins."
 Reflecting on his experience the night before, on his rejection at the shul and at the prospect of having to daven for the next sixteen hours by himself, Reb Chaim took off his yarmulke, sat down at the table, and began to serve himself.

 That night, the Aimishteh came to him.
 "Reb Chaim," the Aimishteh said, "why did you sin today?"